top of page

 Two years later, FIFA World Cup 26™ released its Human Rights Framework in July 2024.
 Unlike the original bid-phase requirements, the new Framework instructed Host Committees to examine human rights violations in three specific areas:

-1. Inclusion and Safeguarding – Inclusion and non-discrimination, safeguarding, human trafficking, gender equity, LGBTQIA+, gender-based violence, freedom of assembly, expression and press, accessibility, and security and policing
+1. Inclusion and Safeguarding – Inclusion and non-discrimination, safeguarding, human trafficking, gender equity, gender-based violence, freedom of assembly, expression and press, accessibility, and security and policing

-2. Workers’ Rights – Fair wages, child labor, non-discrimination, inclusive hiring protocols, grievances and access to remedy, forced labor and labor trafficking, poor working conditions, occupational, health and safety, freedom of association and collective bargaining, migrant workers’ rights, rest and reasonable limitation of working hours, preventing and addressing harassment and abuse at work, responsible contracting and transparent dealings.
+2. Workers’ Rights – Fair wages, child labor, non-discrimination, inclusive hiring protocols, grievances and access to remedy, forced labor and labor trafficking, poor working conditions, occupational, health and safety, freedom of association and collective bargaining, rest and reasonable limitation of working hours, preventing and addressing harassment and abuse at work, responsible contracting and transparent dealings.

 3.Access to Remedy – ensuring that anyone that may have experienced a human rights violation linked to hosting in Houston has access to remedy in addition to workers.